Richard Tuttle: Exhibitions

 Tuttle's first major museum exhibition in 1975 was covering his first ten years of work organized by the Whitney Museum in New York.
 Tuttle has since been the subject of museum exhibitions around the world, and included in the Venice Biennale (1976, 1997, 2001), three documenta (1972, 1977 and 1987) and three Whitney Biennial exhibitions (1977, 1987, 2000).
 In 2005, the San Francisco Museum of Modern Art organized a major retrospective of Tuttle's 40-year career.
 The exhibition traveled to museums throughout the United States, including the Whitney Museum of American Art in November 2005.
 Tuttle continues a 20-year relationship with the Kunsthaus Zug in Zug, Switzerland, out of which have grown five exhibitions and many publications from catalogues to posters and ephemera.

 An exhibition of his new fabric sculptures, Richard Tuttle: Walking on Air, was on view through April 25, 2009 at The Pace Gallery's 534 West 25th Street gallery.
 A series of his colored aquatints was on exhibit at the Dubner Moderne gallery in Lausanne, Switzerland from February 11 through March 15, 2010.

 In 2016, the Metropolitan Museum of Art exhibited Richard Tuttle: The Critical Edge, an exhibition of ten paintings and six fabric works.

 In 2018, The Phillips Collection presented Richard Tuttle: It Seems Like It’s Going To Be, an exhibition “…that combines his 41-verse poem with 41 works that he created for each verse.”

+From March 25 – July 10, 2022, the Bard Graduate Center exhibited Richard Tuttle: What Is the Object?.
+The exhibit encouraged “visitors to view, pick up, and hold 75 items drawn from Tuttle’s own collection, ranging from metal work and decorative sculptures to vintage fabrics and antique curios.”
+The exhibit was accompanied by a catalog edited by Peter N. Miller, ISBN 978-0-300-26635-1).